Good Locally Testable Codes with Small Alphabet and Small Query Size: Abstract

 \section{Abstract}

-Ben-Sasson, Goldreich and Sudan showed that a binary error correcting code admitting a $2$-query tester cannot be good, i.e., it cannot have both linear distance and positive rate.
-The same holds when the alphabet is a finite field $\F$, the code is $\F$-linear, and the $2$-query tester is $\F$-linear.
+Ben-Sasson, Goldreich and Sudan \cite{BenSasson_2003_bounds_2query_codes} showed that a binary error correcting code admitting a $2$-query tester cannot be good, i.e., it cannot have both linear distance and constant rate.
+They also showed that there are no good codes if the alphabet is a finite field $\F$, the code is $\F$-linear, and the $2$-query tester is $\F$-linear.
 We show that those are essentially the only limitations on the existence of good locally testable codes (LTCs).
 That is, there are good $2$-query LTCs on any alphabet with more than $2$ letters, and good $3$-query LTCs with a binary alphabet.
 Similarly, there are good $3$-query $\F$-linear LTCs, and for every $\F$-vector space $V$ of dimension greater than $1$, there are good $2$-query LTCs with alphabet $V$ whose tester is $\F$-linear.
 This completely solves, for every $q\geq 2$ and alphabet (resp.\ $\F$-vector space) $\Sigma$, the question of whether there is a good $q$-query LTC (resp.\ $\F$-LTC) with alphabet $\Sigma$.
-Our proof builds on the recent good $2$-query $\F$-LTCs of the first author and Kaufman, by establishing a general method for reducing the alphabet size of a low-query LTC.
+Our proof builds on the recent good $2$-query $\F$-LTCs of the first author and Kaufman \cite{First_2024_cosyst_exp_posets_stoc}, by establishing a general method for reducing the alphabet size of a good low-query LTC.